 Building and grounds maintenance department staffing levels continue to lag by approximately 10% below the numbers in the approved structure.
 The current buoyant job market is making recruitment difficult but has the benefit in lower staff numbers helping to keep cost base down to the detriment of work completion rates.
-Temporary seasonal roles are proving particularly hard to fill with only 5 out of 17 posts filled for the 2023/24 season and 6 out of 17 filled for the upcoming 2024/25 season.
-There is a perception that potential candidates are finding other employment which is more attractive (permanent and/or better paid).
+Temporary seasonal roles are proving particularly hard to fill.
 This has hampered efforts to implement the strategic aims and functions of the service area.
 There is the real possibility that this will continue to impact on Service delivery into the future.

 Another concern is the age profile of staff within the Department.
-The average age is 53 years.
 It is critical to look to the future and consider how Council provides for continuity planning in the coming period where a significant proportion of experienced and knowledgeable staff will retire.

 Until staffing issues are resolved the objective of improving preventive maintenance and reducing reactive maintenance will continue to be undermined and affected by staffing levels and necessity to recruit and train new staff.
-In an attempt to counter this a number of contracts have been set up with contractors for 2024/25.
+In an attempt to counter this a number of contracts have been set up with contractors for 2025/26.